-What we collect, why, who we share it with, and how to get it deleted — in plain language, under the GDPR.
+What we collect, why, who we share it with, and how to get it deleted.
+In plain language, under the GDPR.

 Per Art.
 4 (7) GDPR, the data controller for personal data processed via HProxy is: